 Students earning a degree in Natural Resource Management learn how to protect natural resources such as land, water, minerals, and flora.
 Students research how human-nature interactions affect current and future generations.
 Natural resource management degree programs cover topics like biology, geology, geography, and sociology.
 Environmental courses and specializations encompass topics like land-use planning and conservation biology as well as energy efficiency and climate change mitigation.

-Best Countries to Study Natural Resource Management
+Top Countries to Study Natural Resources Management

 1. Australia